 The Wear Education Centre has modern facilities and beautiful surroundings to encourage schools and colleges to extend the learning opportunities of their students.

 The Explore Rowing scheme has been very successful over the last few years and has brought a large number of new members into the club.
 More courses are planned for this year.
-The explore programmes run over 10 weeks (and now also a 5 week intensive period) and provide a sound introduction to rowing.
+The explore programmes run over 10 weeks and provide a sound introduction to rowing.

 The club has a number of experienced and skilled coaches, as well as several newly qualified coaches – for their profiles see Coaching.
 The route to qualification is described in Coaching qualifications.